PramathYaji/Digital-Forensics-with-Incident-Response-Simulation/README.md

 semiconductor manufacturing.
 With decades of innovation, the company is known for developing advanced microarchitecture solutions that power next-generation computing technologies.
 It serves clients across a broad range of high-tech sectors.

+To safeguard its digital assets - particularly against espionage and insider leaks - Bruce Industries has heavily invested in internal security infrastructure.
+A key measure is the deployment of a Transport Layer Security (TLS) interception system, or SSL proxy, which decrypts, inspects, and re-encrypts employee HTTPS traffic to detect anomalies such as phishing attempts, malware infections, and unauthorized data transfers.

+Acknowledging the increasing complexity of modern cyberattacks, the company proactively initiated a Red Team simulation to evaluate the effectiveness of its Incident Response procedures and the readiness of its Digital Forensics team.
+The simulation centered on a potential insider threat under external coercion, testing the organization’s ability to detect, analyze, and respond to blended, real-world threats.

+---